sarahlachance/sarahlachance.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow at the Policy, Elections & Representation Lab (PEARL) in the Munk School of Global Affairs & Public Policy at the University of Toronto.
+I am a Postdoctoral Fellow affiliated with POLPOP-II, a comparative international study of regional and national elected representatives.
+I am a visiting scholar at the Policy, Elections & Representation Lab (PEARL) in the University of Toronto.

-I use a comparative approach to investigate questions related to political psychology and political behaviour.
-To answer these questions, I use mainly quantitative methods with observational and experimental data.
-My main research focus is the influence of institutions on the decision-making process of elites and voters.
-My broader research interests include elections, campaign effects and representation.
+My research investigates questions related to political psychology and political behaviour in Canada and other democracies.
+I am particularly interested in how voters and politicians make decisions, and how it impacts democratic representation.
+To answer these questions, I use mostly quantitative methods with observational and experimental data.